Sondra Perry, an American moving-image artist, has been awarded the inaugural Dream Commission.

 Muse announced the shortlist for The Dream Commission in October 2020 which includes: Beatriz Santiago Muñoz, Martine Syms, Sondra Perry and Zhou Tao.

-These artists were selected after a meticulous process by an international jury of the art world’s leading figures: artistic director of Serpentine Galleries Hans Ulrich Obrist; senior curator at Fondation Beyeler Theodora Vischer; former director of the Parrish Art Museum Terrie Sultan; director of the Australian Centre for the Moving Images Katrina Sedgwick and artist and filmmaker Isaac Julien.
+These artists were selected after a meticulous process by an international jury of the art world’s leading figures: artistic director of Serpentine Galleries Hans Ulrich Obrist; chief curator at Fondation Beyeler Theodora Vischer; former director of the Parrish Art Museum Terrie Sultan; director of the Australian Centre for the Moving Images Katrina Sedgwick and artist and filmmaker Isaac Julien.

 Please be aware that some of the content includes strong language.